 This bean is well-known in Europe and is frequently used in Italian cuisine.
 The flavour is unrivalled and best while the pods are young, so pick them as soon as they reach 5-6 inches in length.
-It takes about 60-70 days for the pole bean to reach that stage.
+The pole bean takes 60-70 days to reach that stage.

 If given the opportunity, the pods can develop to reach 11 inches long or even longer.
 If you prefer slim filet beans, you can harvest them when they reach 7 inches in length.